pulp-platform/pulpissimo/README.md

 `<SRC_FILE_NAME>` is the name of the C source of the test.

 ### Building and using the virtual platform
+The virtual platform is a software-only model of the PULPissimo SoC (and also of other related SoCs).
+While a simulation of the hardware design is accurate it is also very very slow.
+The virtual platform helps you develop software quicker by providing a more or less accurate software-model of PULPissimo.

 Once the sdk is installed, the following commands can be executed in the sdk directory to use the virtual platform: